fsmawi/acquia-test/docs/development-process.md

 ## Team Structure

-1. Product Owners
+1. Product OwnersResponsible for defining business objectives, prioritization,  and vision for the product
+2. Scrum Master
-    - Responsible for work delegation and vision for the product
+  - Responsible for managing the scrum process, scheduling meetings, using reports to identify where work needs to be focused and ensuring the flow of work through the system.
+3. Architects
+  - Responsible for translating business objectives into an architecture that can meet the business objectives.
+Responsible for ensuring the engineering team understands the technical criteria and constraints.
-2. Engineering Managers/Architects
+4. Engineering Managers
-    - Responsible for design and ownership of engineering talent.
-Core engineering contributor and technical leader
+  - Responsible for engineering talent.
+Core engineering contributor and technical leader.
+Should manage and report on engineering resources.
-3. Engineers
+5. Front-end Engineers
   - Responsible for implementation of approved architectures
-4. QA Engineers
+6. QA Engineers
   - Responsible for managing technical debt and quality assurance tools/strategies
-5. UX Engineer
+7. UX Engineer
   - Provide UX guidance and review for screens

 ## Process

 ### Workflow

-1. Sprint planning creates priority and assigns story/bug/yask in JIRA (MS project)
+1. Sprint planning creates priority and assigns story/bug/task in JIRA (MS project with the "ux" component)
   - Inputs are validated for all tickets: [templates](#input-templates)
   - Click start progress on the JIRA Ticket
 2. Fork the pipelines-ui repo (one time)